prescientmoon/solar-conflux/javascript/mongy/README.md

 }
 ```

-And then to save your model call the (async) function 'saveModel':
+And then to save your model call the function 'saveModel':
 ```
 async function addUser(name,email){
   ...